sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Checklist_for_Sailfish_OS/README.md

 ## Troubleshooting the USB connection and fastboot mode

 1. The phone must be connected to the computer in the _fastboot mode_ before the fastboot command can be used.
+Ensure that the phone has power off.
+If in doubt, use the [Forced Power Off](Support/Help_Articles/Tips_and_Tricks/#forced-power-off) method.
 Press and hold the Volume Up button and connect the USB cable between your phone and your computer.
-Wait for the LED to light up **blue** on the phone.
+Wait for the indicator light to light up **blue** on the phone.
 If the Volume Up key is pressed too hard then **green** light may appear.
 Therefore, make sure you press the button **gently** when connecting the USB cable.
 If you keep getting the green light, restart the PC and the phone, and try again.
 If the phone has a cover (hiding the keys on the side) consider removing it.
 If the problem persists no matter what you try, check that the volume keys of your phone work in normal conditions, i.e. when playing music or video with the phone.
 2. Make sure that your USB cable is a **data cable** (having all lines connected) and not a charging cable.
 You can test this by copying a file over the cable from the PC to the phone or v.v.
 3. Sometimes a certain USB port on the PC may not work.
 In such a case try **another USB port**.
 4. Sometimes  USB3 ports fail to work.
 In such a case try a **USB2 port**, if available.
 We recommend trying a **USB2 hub** if USB2 ports are not available.